SnakeOilXY/SnakeOilXY-3S/README.md

 Kingroon KP3/3S is a nice small printer, but it comes with some mechanical design problems.
 This mod is aiming at fixing there problem with the lowest cost as possible.

+__This mod is for people already bought the KP3/S. DO NOT buy the KP3/S just because of this mod.
+There are many better printers you can build with the same price.
+For example [The Tic-Tac](https://www.printables.com/model/164038-tic-tac-miniaturised-v-minion)__

 ## 2. The problems and solutions

 ### 2.1.
 X and Y axis